BY: Tom Farrington MVB MRCVS VetMFHom. Chief Veterinary Medical Advisor for HomeoPet

 But what about our pets?

-Many people worry about their pets and respiratory disease around this time of year for the same reasons, but in fact most respiratory disease is an all year round problem.
+Many people worry about their pets and respiratory disease in winter for the same reasons, but in fact most respiratory disease is an all year round problem.

 For example, people with emphysema (chronic obstructive pulmonary disease or COPD) have difficulty breathing throughout the year, as do our pets that suffer from COPD.
 The same is true for asthmatic animals, in much same way that human asthmatics can have difficulty breathing at any time of the year.